Skip to main content

 }

-Inline Schema
+3. Inline Schema

-Define the schema directly in the YAML:
+For simple operations or during development, define the schema directly in YAML:

 agents: